MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

     - Workflows that use Power Apps or Power Automate
     - Third-party apps

-### Configure settings for the default sharing link for a site by using PowerShell advanced settings
+### Configure settings for the default sharing link type for a site by using PowerShell advanced settings

-In addition to the label settings for sites and groups that you can configure from the compliance center, you can also configure the default sharing link type for a site, and the sharing link permissions.
-Sensitivity labels for documents can also be configured for a default sharing link.
+In addition to the label settings for sites and groups that you can configure from the compliance center, you can also configure the default sharing link type for a site.
+Sensitivity labels for documents can also be configured for a default sharing link type.
+These settings that help to prevent over-sharing are automatically selected when users select the **Share** button in their Office apps.

-For more information and instructions, see [Use sensitivity labels to set the default sharing link for sites and documents in SharePoint and OneDrive](sensitivity-labels-default-sharing-link.md).
+For more information and instructions, see [Use sensitivity labels to configure the default sharing link type for sites and documents in SharePoint and OneDrive](sensitivity-labels-default-sharing-link.md).

 ## Sensitivity label management